CSCfi/csc-user-guide/docs/support/tutorials/power-maestro.md

 !!!
 Tip
     If you don't know how long your full workflow will take, don't ask for more than 10 subjobs and/or `NJOBS`.
 More is not always better.
-    If you have very large cases, don't exceed 50 simultanous (sub)jobs.
+    If you have very large cases, don't exceed 50 simultaneous (sub)jobs.

 As an example, the "run settings dialog" of `Glide` offers three options: